- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Whether you’re discovering hidden beauty in the quaint seaside towns or off on a woodsy Maine road trip, there’s picturesque scenery everywhere you look!

-I’ve put together a list of the most beautiful places in Maine.
-Be sure to add a few of these to your travel itinerary, and you won’t be disappointed.
+To help you see the best of the Pine Tree State, I’ve put together a list of the most beautiful places in Maine.
+Be sure to add a few of these to your travel itinerary, and enjoy these scenic places in Maine.